Connect with us!

 The course offers two break stops – one for all riders and one additional stop for 90K riders located beyond the 60K route turnaround.
 The first stop will be at the Smart Transit central bus station, a great area with shade trees to cool down and refuel.
 Snacks provided and flush toilets available.
 The second stop will be at Bob’s Corner, near the top of Parrott Mountain.
 This undeveloped park features lots of trees and will have recovery stations and shade.

-ALL CYCLISTS MUST CHECK-IN TO CONFIRM REGISTRATION BEFORE RIDING
+ALL CYCLISTS MUST CHECK-IN AT REGISTRATION BEFORE RIDING

 1. PROFESSIONALLY CATERED "CEDAR PLANK" SALMON DINNER (included in paid registrations) -